alexcpn/go_grpc_2022/README.md

 the same output in a Docker container
 First
  - cd to microservice_x
- - run 'make make_in_docker_with_vol_map'
+ - run 'make docker_image'

-(note - some file permission changes after this)

 ## To build in Windows
 From Windows 10 onwards has docker support.
-You can install 'make' via Cholclatey (https://stackoverflow.com/a/54086635/429476) and run.
+You can install 'make' via Choclatey (https://stackoverflow.com/a/54086635/429476) and run.
 The shell scripts for CURRENTDIR and PARENTDIR needs to be adopted to Windows Path format